 Frequently Asked Questions

 If a Member views an activity from within the GaggleAMP platform, will they see that activity on Microsoft Teams?

 When the “show activities” command is passed, the GaggleAMP bot will display up to five activities available to you at that moment, even those you’ve already viewed on the GaggleAMP website or mobile app.

 That said, the GaggleAMP bot will only actively notify you (per your notification schedule) of newly available activities that have not yet been displayed to you on any GaggleAMP platform.

 In short, no, but if it shows up in Teams, it can be performed, scheduled, or refused from Teams.

-The GaggleAMP integration with Microsoft Teams will allow your Members to seamlessly perform simple actions, such as ‘Like a Tweet’, ‘Share on LinkedIn’, scheduling these to be performed at a later time or date, and adding comments to ‘Comment on LinkedIn’ activities.
+The GaggleAMP integration with Microsoft Teams will allow your Members to seamlessly perform simple actions, such as ‘Like a Tweet’ or ‘Share on LinkedIn.'
+You can also schedule these to be performed at a later time or date, and add comments to ‘Comment on LinkedIn’ activities.

 I noticed in the Microsoft Teams permissions these three items in which we’d be granting the GaggleAMP permission to access: Read all users’ basic profiles, view your basic profiles, and maintain access to data you have given it access to.
 What is this all about?

 - View information about a user’s identity, like your name in Microsoft Teams or other information supplied on your user profile